How to Install Google Cloud Print on Windows

 5) After granting the permission, all your local printers will now be listed under the Cloud network.
 If you want to remove any of the printers, you can do that manually from the Cloud Print control panel.

 Following steps will add Google Cloud Printer to your list of printing devices –

 3) Authorize the app and you are done.

-Now whenever you select this printer to print any of your documents, a Chrome pop-up will open with list of cloud printers on which you can print.
+Now whenever you select this printer to print any of your documents, a Chrome pop-up will open with a list of cloud printers on which you can print.

-Though we did not like the dependence on Chrome browser, we absolutely loved the cloud printing technology.
+Though we did not like the dependence on the Chrome browser, we absolutely loved the cloud printing technology.
 It can really benefit you in many ways.
 If you have any trouble, let us know in the comments.